Security

 What we’re still working on

 Cloud sync is live with end-to-end encryption — your files are encrypted on your device before upload.
-The code is currently in a private repo; an independent security audit is on our roadmap.
-We document our encryption architecture in detail so you don’t have to trust us blindly.
+The desktop client is now published on GitHub under Business Source License 1.1: you can read the code and verify the cryptographic claims directly, rather than trusting us on our word.
+An independent security audit is on the roadmap.
 There’s no SOC2 or HIPAA certification yet.